 Still you should check out the recons on Youtube or the surviving audio tapes to get a glimpse of what are in my opinion the greatest Doctor/Dalek interactions.

 Patrick Troughton was very fond of the Daleks too just like Hartnell was.
-Apparently he even counted “The Evil of the Daleks” among his favourites and near the end of his life offered to remake the serial to the BBC who sadly turned him down.
+Apparently he even counted “The Evil of the Daleks” among his favorites and near the end of his life offered to remake the serial to the BBC who sadly turned him down.

 3rd Doctor and the Daleks